HUE MANATEE’S QUEST

 Scene Four (The Odyssey Begins)

-As the peripatetic trio begins their journey, Hue asks Leon to tell them more about the ‘two-legged ones’.
+As the peripatetic trio begins their journey, Hue asks Leon to tell them more about the Two-legged Ones.
 “How are they different from us beings?” he inquires.
-“Well, whereas we beings dwell in the eternal present,” Leon explains, “the bi-peds seem to spend an awful lot of time in what they call the Past and the Future.”
+“Well, whereas we beings dwell in the eternal present,” Leon explains, “the Bi-peds seem to spend an awful lot of time in what they call the Past and the Future.”
 To illustrate his point, Leon conjures up a parable, materializing the spirits of the mythical Hansel & Gretel, Little Red Riding Hood and Goldilocks to join him in singing Lost In The Kuda Shuda Woods.

 Scene Five (Onward and Outward)

 El Condor Pasa utilizes the traditional Andean music and Spanish words to support a colorful dance production to accompany the dramatic flying entrance of Ella Condor, the Southern Hemisphere medicine woman of the Todos tribe.
 She offers to deliver the three travelers to their destination.
 They climb aboard her massive back and take the sky once again.
-From high above the planet, they observe that there are no borders (“no fronteras”) and that in fact, all are equal (“todos iguales”).
+From high above the planet they observe that there are no borders (“no fronteras”) and that in fact, all are equal (“todos iguales”).
 She leads them in singing Somos El Barco/We Are The Boat (–Lorre Wyatt), inviting all present, including the audience, to sing along on the refrain.

 CURTAIN/End of Act One